mgoddard/crdb-embeddings/README.md

 export KMEANS_VERBOSE=1
 ```

 Building a K-Means model is iterative.
-This value of "25" reduced the model
+This value of "100" seems to work well enough:
-build times yet resulted in a useful model.
-Merits further experimentation:
 ```
-export KMEANS_MAX_ITER=25
+export KMEANS_MAX_ITER=100
 ```

 When starting out without a K-Means model (if not using the `MODEL_FILE_URL`, for